 Painkillers are used to do just that, kill the pain.
-They’re available everywhere, and you don’t even need a prescription to buy them.
+They’re available everywhere, and you don’t even need a prescription to buy them but often prescription painkillers will be stronger.
 This means they’re easily accessible, which is one of the reasons so many people suffer from painkiller addiction in the UK.

 The problem stems from the fact that you take this medication to treat an underlying issue.
 More often than not, the issue is chronic pain.
 Whether that’s from an injury or another health condition, the simple fact is that painkillers like Ibuprofen offer near-instant relief.

 Consequently, it’s easy to slip into a cycle where you depend on Ibuprofen to function properly.
 You feel like you need it to get rid of chronic pain, and this leads to you taking more and more every single day – even when the underlying health issue has gone.
 Painkillers are highly addictive because they don’t just numb your pain, they also provide a slight sense of relaxation or euphoria – particularly when many are taken.
 Thus, Ibuprofen addiction is just a few steps away.

 You must act quickly if you suspect that you or someone you care about suffers from this addiction.
 The best way to do this is to identify the main painkiller addiction symptoms as soon as possible:

 - Slurring of speech

 - Severe mood swings